ClickHouse/ClickHouse/docs/en/sql-reference/functions/window-view-functions.md

 **Returned values**

--  The lower and upper bound of the tumble window.
+- The inclusive lower and exclusive upper bound of the corresponding tumbling window.

 Type: `Tuple(DateTime, DateTime)`